Certified Circuits: Stability Guarantees for Mechanistic Circuits: Discussion and Limitations

 \section{Discussion and Limitations}

-\myparagraph{Discussion.} Certified circuits outperform baselines across all settings.
-For sufficiency and compactness, certification shifts the accuracy--sparsity curve: circuits peak at smaller sizes with higher cACC, suggesting unstable neurons are not only unnecessary but harmful.
-For OOD generalization, circuits discovered on ImageNet transfer without re-discovery, improving cACC by up to 91\% at 45\% smaller circuit on ImageNet-A. Structural stability results support this mechanism: certified circuits show higher IoU when re-discovered on OOD data, indicating convergence to an invariant core.
-Overall, these findings support our hypothesis that the instability noted in prior work~\citep{meloux2025mechanistic, miller2024transformer, friedman2024interpretability} arises from neurons that are inconsistently selected across dataset variants; abstention removes these components, yielding circuits that provably reflect the concept rather than dataset-specific artifacts.
+\myparagraph{Discussion.} Certified circuits outperform baselines across three architectures (ResNet, ViT, GPT-2) and two modalities (vision, language).
+For sufficiency and compactness, certification shifts the accuracy--sparsity curve: circuits peak at smaller sizes with higher cACC, suggesting unstable components are not only unnecessary but harmful.
+Feature visualization confirms this: abstained neurons fire on co-occurring but non-class-specific cues, while certified-in neurons consistently respond to class-defining features.
+For OOD generalization, certified circuits discovered in-distribution (ImageNet) transfer without re-discovery, improving cACC by up to 56\% on ImageNet-A while reducing circuit size, and producing language circuits up to 80\% smaller at matched or higher accuracy.
+Structural stability results support this mechanism: certified circuits show higher IoU when re-discovered on OOD data, indicating convergence to an invariant core.
+Beyond cross-distribution stability, certified circuits also converge across random seeds (App.~\ref{app:seed_stability}), confirming the certification procedure itself is reliable.
+Together, these findings support our hypothesis that the instability noted in prior work~\citep{meloux2025mechanistic, miller2024transformer, friedman2024interpretability} arises from components inconsistently selected across dataset variants; abstention removes them, yielding circuits that provably reflect the concept rather than dataset-specific artifacts.